 In addition to its pleasing appearance, Melocanna baccifera has an especially robust rhizome network, making it one of the best bamboo species for erosion control.

 The flowering event of this Indian bamboo variety is also noteworthy.
-All members of this species bloom at the same time and produce a large and unusual fruit.
+Most members of this species tend to flower simultaneously and produce a large and unusual fruit.
 Melocanna baccifera is sometimes called Pear Bamboo, because of this large fruit.

 Exceptional erosion control with Melocanna baccifera

 Melocanna baccifera is one of the most effective bamboo species for erosion control.
-Although it’s a clumping bamboo, the roots are intrusive and tenacious.
+Although it’s a clumping bamboo, the root systems are vigorous and tenacious.
 It also grows well in wetter soil, close to waterways where erosion is a common threat.
-Running bamboo tends to be better at binding the soil and preventing erosion, but the elongated rhizomes on this loose clumper make it a superior species, especially in tropical climes.
+Although running bamboo is often associated with superior soil binding and erosion prevention, the elongated rhizomes on this loose clumper make it a superior species, especially in tropical climes.

 Flowering events with Melocanna baccifera